uchicago-cs/chiventure/src/cli/examples/bison-demo/script.md

 We will first cover the improvements we made to the existing infrastructure!

 ## EXISTING CHANGES
-*perhaps having stuff hear about the current parser, potentially actions kinds* *CMDS:
+CMDS:
 - elp (Suggestions)
 - look look look look look and go south (and multiple commands conditionality)
 - look look look look look; go south (; multiple commands conditionality)
 - go to the north (prepositions)
-- go to the "Dungeon of Dragons" (quotes)*
+- go to the "Dungeon of Dragons" (quotes)

 ## BISON